CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 It is not possible for Unity to load Vertex Colors from .obj created with Crocotile3D by default, they only load correctly from .dae.

-This brings the problem that by using .dae the Use Groups functionality of .obj is lost and all Meshes end merged together.
+This brings the problem that by using .dae the Use Groups functionality of .obj is lost and all Objects end merged together unless individually exported.
+Which in complex Crocotile3D projects might end being very time consuming.

 With this script you will have the best of both worlds by using .obj files: Vertex Colors, Objects as individual Meshes (if Use Groups checkbox is enabled), Meshes having "filename_Scene" naming for better inspector searching and who knows what might come next.